[Note: I'm sorry to say that it is no longer possible to provide copies

 A fun diversion based on A. K. Dewdney's Scientific American column

 "Computer Recreations".
-On a simulated processor, programs compete by
+On a simulated processor, programs compete

 trying to "stay alive" while "killing" the other program.